-Note: Publishing an image to Amazon will launch an instance and therefore will be billed to the user account.
-Azure trial accounts are not supported for publishing images from UForge.
-Only full Azure accounts can be used.
+Note: Publishing an image to Amazon will be billed to the user account.
+Trial accounts are not supported for publishing images from UForge.
+Only full Amazon accounts can be used.

 Note: Currently, publication to Docker are only supported for Docker Registry v2.